DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 4. "secure": Is the UserSpecification properly considering all security issues, such that it will be robust in an adversarial environment?
 5. "implemented": Has the UserSpecification been fully implemented?
+6. "documented": Have all of the dependencies and public APIs been properly documented?
-6. "focused": Does the implementation include any features that are not declared in the UserSpecification?
+7. "focused": Does the implementation include any features that are not declared in the UserSpecification?
-7. "minimized": Has all of the code been broken into files below 300 LoC in size, and functions below 100 LoC in size?
+8. "minimized": Has all of the code been broken into files below 300 LoC in size, and functions below 100 LoC in size?
-8. "simplified": Has the dependency graph of functions within the implementation been reduced to a minimal state?
+9. "simplified": Has the dependency graph of functions within the implementation been reduced to a minimal state?
-9. "standardized": Does the implementation meet all code quality requirements?
+10. "standardized": Does the implementation meet all code quality requirements?
-10. "benchmarked": Does the implementation have robust benchmarks to measure performance?
+11. "benchmarked": Does the implementation have robust benchmarks to measure performance?
-11. "logged": Is there an appropriate level of logging throughout the implementation?
+12. "logged": Is there an appropriate level of logging throughout the implementation?
-12. "optimized": Have the UserSpecification and implementation been optimized to the correct level?
+13. "optimized": Have the UserSpecification and implementation been optimized to the correct level?
 Are there any last implementation changes required to bring the implementation to the highest level of quality that is demanded by its practical applications?
-13. "happy-path-unit-tested": Are there happy-path unit tests for every function in the implementation?
+14. "happy-path-unit-tested": Are there happy-path unit tests for every function in the implementation?
-14. "edge-case-unit-tested": Are there thorough and robust unit tests probing every branch and edge case for every function in the implementation?
+15. "edge-case-unit-tested": Are there thorough and robust unit tests probing every branch and edge case for every function in the implementation?
-15. "locally-integration-tested": Are there thorough end-to-end tests for all of the code in the implementation?
+16. "locally-integration-tested": Are there thorough end-to-end tests for all of the code in the implementation?
-16. "locally-fuzzed": Have fuzz tests been written for any functions or features that may benefit from fuzz testing?
+17. "locally-fuzzed": Have fuzz tests been written for any functions or features that may benefit from fuzz testing?
-17. "dependency-integration-tested": Are there thorough end-to-end tests which also verify that all dependencies are working as required?
+18. "dependency-integration-tested": Are there thorough end-to-end tests which also verify that all dependencies are working as required?

-Note that the first 16 steps are all internal, and therefore never need to be updated unless the UserSpecification for the local module has been updated, however the 17th step is external, and therefore needs to be updated any time that the specification for one of the dependencies changes in a way that is relevant to the module's implementation.
+Note that the first 16 steps are all internal, and therefore never need to be updated unless the UserSpecification for the local module has been updated, however the 18th step is external, and therefore needs to be updated any time that the specification for one of the dependencies changes in a way that is relevant to the module's implementation.